Measuring anomalous $Wtb$ couplings at $e^-p$ collider: Introduction

-The sensitivity of anomalous $Wtb$ couplings can also be measured from $W^\pm$ helicity distributions arising from top or anti-top decays to their dominant $Wb$ mode in the top-antitop pair production processes \cite{Abazov:2007ve}.
-It can also be measured from the observed single top or anti-top quark production cross section through $W$-boson exchange and has both the linear and quadratic terms in the effective couplings.
-Although the single top/ anti-top production in the SM is comparable (only a little less than half) to the $t\bar t$ pair production, it is quite challenging to make the extraction due to considerable backgrounds at the Tevatron \cite{Abazov:2009ii,CDF10793} and the LHC \cite{Chatrchyan:2012ep,Aad:2012ux}.
-Recently D\O \,\, with 5.4 fb$^{-1}$ data reported a comb.ined analysis of $W$ boson helicity studies and the single top quark production cross section exclusively through $Wtb$ vertex {\it i.e.}$\left| V_{td} \right|^2 + \left| V_{ts} \right|^2 \ll \left| V_{tb} \right|^2$.
-This sets upper limits on anomalous $Wtb$ couplings at 95 $\%$ C.L. assuming $\left| V_{tb} \right| \, f_1^L =1$, $\left|f_2^L \right| \le 0.224$, $\left|f_1^R \right| \le 0.548$, $\left|f_2^R \right| \le 0.347$ ~\cite{Abazov:2012uga}.
-Sensitivity of the anomalous $Wtb$ couplings on the cross-section of the associated $tW$ production are also studied at LHC through $\gamma p$ collision \cite{Sahin:2012ry} and provide $\left|f_2^L \right| \le 0.22$, $\left|f_1^R \right| \le 0.55$, $\left|f_2^R \right| \le 0.35$.
+The sensitivity of anomalous $Wtb$ couplings can also be measured from $W^\pm$ helicity distributions arising from top decays to their dominant $Wb$ mode in the top pair production processes \cite{Abazov:2007ve}.
+It can also be measured from the observed single top quark production cross section through $W$-boson exchange and has both the linear and quadratic terms in the effective couplings.
+Although the single top production in the SM is comparable to the $t\bar t$ pair production, it is quite challenging to make the extraction due to considerable backgrounds at the Tevatron \cite{Abazov:2009ii,CDF10793} and the LHC \cite{Chatrchyan:2012ep,Aad:2012ux}.
+D\O \,\, with 5.4 fb$^{-1}$ data reported a combined analysis of $W$ boson helicity studies and the single top quark production cross section exclusively through $Wtb$ vertex.
+This sets upper limits on anomalous $Wtb$ couplings at 95 $\%$ C.L. {\it viz.} $\left|f_2^L \right| \le 0.224$, $\left|f_1^R \right| \le 0.548$, $\left|f_2^R \right| \le 0.347$ (given in Table 1 of reference ~\cite{Abazov:2012uga}).
+Sensitivity of the anomalous $Wtb$ couplings on the cross-section of the associated $tW$ production are also studied at LHC through $\gamma p$ collision at $\sqrt{s}$ =14 TeV for various luminosities and acceptance criterion \cite{Sahin:2012ry}.
 The study of coefficients of dimension six operators affecting $Wtb$ couplings from electroweak precision measurements \cite{Zhang:2012cd,Greiner:2011tt}, suggest that the upper limits on these couplings are one order of magnitude weaker, to those obtained directly from the helicity fraction study of the top decay at NLO QCD \cite{Drobnak:2010ej}.